apache/cordova-docs/www/docs/en/6.x/reference/cordova-cli/index.md

 ### Directory structure

-Cordova CLI works with the following directory structure:
+A Cordova application created with `cordova-cli` will have the following directory structure:

 ```
 myapp/